chenh19/moyu/README.md

 *v0.1.0*

 ## How to use
-- **For Linux:** connect to internet and execute the below command in terminal:
+- **For Linux:** connect to internet and execute the below command in Terminal:
 ```
 bash <(wget -qO- https://raw.githubusercontent.com/chenh19/moyu/main/linux_moyu.sh)
 ```